jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Cyberreason-Ransomware-The-True-Cost-to-Business-2022.md

 sequence early versus later
 in the kill chain at payload
 delivery.

-20
-RANSOMWARE
+19

-Supply Chain Attacks
-on the Rise
+RANSOMWARESupply Chain Attacks on the Rise

-The shift to more complex RansomOps attacks has also led to a rise in supply chain attacks.
-A supply chain attack enables attackers to focus on compromising just one organization, which then allows them to compromise the entire customer base.
-The attack against managed
-IT services provider Kaseya in 2021 that led to further attacks on their customers is a prime example of a supply chain attack.
-How serious is the supply chain threat?
-In May
-2022, CISA, the NSA, FBI, and an international coalition of cyber authorities issued a joint advisory warning of an increased risk of supply chain attacks designed to compromise
-Managed Services Providers (MSPs) and their customers.
-Supply chain vulnerabilities are amongst the most significant cyber threats facing organisations today, said Lisa Fong, Director of New Zealands National Cyber Security
+“Supply chain vulnerabilities are amongst the most significant cyber threats facing organisations today,” said Lisa Fong, Director of New Zealand’s National Cyber Security
 Centre.
-As organisations strengthen their own cyber security, their exposure to cyber threats in their supply chain increasingly becomes their weakest point.
+“As organisations strengthen their own cyber security, their exposure to cyber threats in their supply chain increasingly becomes their weakest point.
 Organisations